zobront/billy-the-bull/walkthrough.md

 The challenge begins with a very suspicious delegate call.
 But all the storage variables are checked after the call to ensure they match with the values before.
 Nothing can be changed.

-However, there's nothing stopping you from changing them midflight!
+However, there's nothing stopping you from changing them midflight :)

 This allows you to change the owner of the contract to yourself, then call `changePaymentToken()` to change it to the NFT, and then change the owner back to the original so the postflight check passes.